 Dense distributions of data points and vectors

 The end points of vectors pointing to neighboring small volumes ΔV of the ℝn may fill the surrounding space relatively densely.
 The population may be based on a distribution of many objects with smoothly varying properties.
-Our map S might then lead to a dense distribution of points (and related vectors) in certain volumes of the ℝ or the ℝn.
-By dividing the probabilities for small finite volumes ΔV by the respective measured volume we would get discrete values of a quantity we name a “probability density“.
-We learn by the way that the target spaces of S functions should be measurable.
+Our map S will then lead to a dense distribution of points (and related vectors) in certain volumes of the ℝ or the ℝn.

-In many cases we may find profound indications from the analysis of large or many different ML samples – or from theories about our object population – that the individual points or vectors are distributed according to a certain well defined continuousprobability density function” [pdf].
+In many cases we may find profound indications from the analysis of large or many different ML samples – or from theories about our object population – that the individual points or vectors are distributed according to a certain well defined continuous “probability density function” [pdf].
 This corresponds to a transition of a finite population to an infinite one with a dense object distribution and to a limit process for ever growing samples picked from such a distribution.
-Note that a continuous probability densityn in the requires three things:
+Note that a continuous probability density in the ℝn requires three pre-requisites:

-1. S must cover certain volumes of the ℝn more and more densely by the endpoints of vectors put into growing statistical samples.
+- S must cover certain volumes of the ℝn more and more densely by the endpoints of vectors for more and more objects added to continuously growing statistical samples.

-If we believe that an available finite statistical sample of vectors indeed represents an underlying continuous vector distribution, we may want to approximate the latter by (multidimensional) numerical interpolations of the discrete numbers of points or vectors per volume element retrieved from of our samples.
-And compare the resulting curves for the probability density with theoretical curves of pdfs based on the properties of the continuous distributions of specific vector populations.
+In case we believe that an available finite statistical sample of vectors indeed represents an underlying continuous vector distribution, we may want to approximate the latter by (multidimensional) numerical interpolations of the discrete numbers of points or vectors per volume element retrieved from of our samples.
+And compare the resulting curves for the probability density with theoretical curves of probability density functions based on the properties of the continuous distributions of specific vector populations.

-In the following sections we want to define some specific vector distributions and their probability density functions in mathematical terms.
+In the following sections we want to define some very special vector distributions and their probability density functions in mathematical terms.

 Random vectors and probability density functions